alysivji/notes/scala/scala_for_the_impatient.md

-# Fluent Python
+# Scala for the Impatient (2nd Edition)

-by Luciano Ramalho
+by Cay S. Horstmann

 <!-- TOC -->